Portland Social Security Disability & SSI Attorney

 Richard A. Sly is an experienced, well-respected Portland Social Security Disability lawyer who has been aggressively advocating the rights of his clients for more than 30 years.
+Richard is currently working Of Counsel to attorneys Evans and Evans.
 His extensive knowledge of Social Security law, coupled with his dedication to his clients, allow him to consistently be able to help those with certain medical conditions:

 - Successfully navigate the Social Security system